 Now that you know the logistics of public transportation ticketing, it’s important to know the social context that comes with public transportation, and if you’re not expecting it, it may catch you off-guard.

 Staring will happen.
-You might mistake it for flirting or just plain rude, but it happens — a lot.
+You might mistake it for flirting or being just plain rude, but it happens — a lot.
 It’s just what Germans do, and you can’t take it personally.
 Well, you can, but it does no good.
 All you can do is join in with the people-watching game.

 And personal space?
 Get ready to burst your body bubble.
 Personal space, especially in populated urban areas, is just not a thing.
 That said, a push, a prod, and the occasional elbow jab are likely.
 It’s not intentional but can happen on public transport during busy hours.